Siddant/project-01/README.md

 I would have put more animation or sound to make the game come more alive.
 I would have also like to make the background image to move every few seconds to get the impression that the player is moving on the space.

 The movement of the alien ship could be improved, as they move similar to the original game (left to right and go down if they reach the wall).
-Their movement could be dynamically improved some ship moving right, some moving left some ship coming down and some ship spawning at random location. different types of waves of alien, different images for aliens ship as the player start progressing through out the level.
-Different type of object could be implemented such as an astroid or a satellite moving towards the player, which they has to avoid.
+Their movement could be dynamically improved some ship moving right, some moving left some ship coming down and some ship spawning at random location.
+Some of an additional implementation ideas are listed below:
+* Different types of waves of alien.
+* Different images for aliens ship as the player start progressing through out the level.
+* Different type of object could be implemented such as an astroid or a satellite moving towards the player, which they has to avoid.